ericoc/alexa-seizuretracker/README.md

 ### Test > Service Simulator

-Make sure that "Enabled" is selected so that the skill is enabled on your account to test with your Echo (dot) device.
+Make sure that "Enabled" is selected so that the skill is enabled on your account to test with your Echo (or Echo Dot) device.

 Finally, an easy way to test all of the above is to enter a phrase such as one of the following in to the "`Enter Utterance`" field: